jdbsn/palindrome/README.md

 # palindrome
-Java program that checks if a text inside a string is palindrome.
+Java program hat checks if a text inside a string is palindrome.
+Developed to practice JUnit tests.